Tracking Overview

 One-time payment

-- or attach Stripe metadata for Bill Flow
+- Attach Stripe metadata for Stripe integration.

 Subscription payment